Compare credit cards in Canada with instant approval

 Your approval time for these credit cards will depend on the information you provide.
 Usually, a decision is instant or near instant, and you’ll receive it via email within a few minutes of completing your application.
 Before applying, be sure you meet the eligibility requirements for the credit card.

-What is an instant approval credit card?
+What are instant approval credit cards?

 What are the typical eligibility requirements for instant credit card approval?

-Be at least 18 years of age, or the age of majority in your province or territory.
+- Be at least 18 years of age, or the age of majority in your province or territory.

-Be a Canadian citizen or a permanent resident.
+- Be a Canadian citizen or a permanent resident.

-Meet any minimum income requirements.
+- Meet any minimum income requirements.

-Meet any minimum credit score requirements.
+- Meet any minimum credit score requirements.